zbanack/laundry/README.md

 _disclaimer:_ I wrote this in 24 hours.
 It is not perfect.

+* Connect the MPU6050 to labeled pins on the Pi
+    * Pin 1 - 3.3V connect to VCC
+    * Pin 3 - SDA connect to SDA
+    * Pin 5 - SCL connect to SCL
+    * Pin 6 - Ground connect to GND

+* Ensure that persistent light comes on.
+Otherwise it may be an indicator that the device is broken.

 * Clone to directory using
 ```
 git clone https://github.com/zbanack/laundry